kJoba/kicad-sub-pcb/README.md

 KiCad sub-PCBs
 ==========
-create sub-pcbs according to sub-schematic file
+create sub-pcbs according to sub-schematic file in KiCad 5.x

 How to use
 ==========